-- Develop trusting relationships with students so each student has at least one trusted adult in the school. - Adults are responsible for occasional check-ins or serve as mentors. - Adult-student interactions are positive, caring, and respectful. - Ensure a greater proportion of interactions are positive (as opposed to corrective) between staff and student consistently school-wide. - Student interactions are mutually supportive and respectful, with strong norms for positive behavior.

-- Create opportunities for students to build positive relationships with peers. - Create opportunities for older students to mentor younger students. - Understand diversity and its impact on student learning; recognize and integrate the learning opportunities that come from a diverse community. - Create opportunities for students to learn about the community they serve (e.g. culture and neighborhoods). - Have mutual respect for individual differences (e.g. gender, race, culture, etc.) at all levels of the school-student-student; adult-student; adult-adult and overall norms for tolerance. - Provide training to engage diverse families and communities. - Support and respect one another, personally and professionally (Teacher-Teacher Trust, Teacher-Principal Trust) - Respect other teachers who take the lead in school improvement efforts. - Respect colleagues who are experts at their craft. - Exchanges are marked by genuinely listening to what each person has to say and by taking these views into account in subsequent actions.
+- · Develop trusting relationships with students so each student has at least one trusted adult in the school. - Adults are responsible for occasional check-ins or serve as mentors. - Adult-student interactions are positive, caring, and respectful. - Ensure a greater proportion of interactions are positive (as opposed to corrective) between staff and student consistently school-wide. - · Student interactions are mutually supportive and respectful, with strong norms for positive behavior. - Create opportunities for students to build positive relationships with peers. - Create opportunities for older students to mentor younger students. - Understand diversity and its impact on student learning; recognize and integrate the learning opportunities that come from a diverse community. - Create opportunities for students to learn about the community they serve (e.g. culture and neighborhoods). - Have mutual respect for individual differences (e.g. gender, race, culture, etc.) at all levels of the school-student-student; adult-student; adult-adult and overall norms for tolerance. - Provide training to engage diverse families and communities. - Support and respect one another, personally and professionally (Teacher-Teacher Trust, Teacher-Principal Trust) - Respect other teachers who take the lead in school improvement efforts. - Respect colleagues who are experts at their craft. - Exchanges are marked by genuinely listening to what each person has to say and by taking these views into account in subsequent actions.
 Even when people disagree, individuals can still feel valued if others respect their opinions. - Personal regard springs from a collective willingness to extend beyond the formal requirements of a job definition or a union contract (e.g. openness or reaching out to others). - Utilize relationships as a means of deterring truant behavior brought on by unspoken hurdles a child may be facing.

-Suggested √ Five Essentials/My Voice, My School Survey Evidence ✓ School Climate Standards Self-Assessment Measures ✓ Five Essentials Five Essentials Collaborative Teachers rive Essentials Supportive Environment CPS Framework for 1b.
+Suggested ✓ Five Essentials/My Voice, My School Survey Evidence ✓ School Climate Standards Self-Assessment Measures ✓ Five Essentials Five Essentials Collaborative Teachers Five Essentials Supportive Environment MTSS Framework Shared Leadership, Family & Community Engagment CPS Framework for 1b.
 Demonstrating Knowledge of Students Teaching 2a.
-Creating an Environment of Respect and Rapport CPS Performance D2.
-Creates, develops and sustains relationships that result in Standards for active student engagement in the learning process School Leaders E1.
-Creates a Culturally Responsiveness Climate
+Creating an Environment of Respect and Rapport CPS Performance Standards for D2.
+Creates, develops and sustains relationships that result in active student engagement in the learning process School Leaders E1.
+Creates a Culturally Responsiveness Climate Now WHAT?
+M aterials to Support Improvement Planning ✓ Social Emo tional Learning Supports (cps.edu/sel) ▼ Trust in Sch Trust in Schools: A Core Resource for School Reform (ASCD) ✓ Creating of School Community (ASCD)